Vancouver Art Therapy Institute (VATI) 601

 - Synthesize and evaluate own personal imagery in process language.

-- Critically evaluation and integrate the practical focus of self-directed study within the theoretical framework of the art therapy treatment process.
+- Critically evaluate and integrate the practical focus of self-directed study within the theoretical framework of the art therapy treatment process.

 - Articulate a comprehensive framework for applied art therapy practice.

-- Lesson 5: Understanding the Role of the therapist in transitional space
+- Understanding the role of the therapist in the phases of creative process

 To receive credit for VATI 601, students must attend both summer residencies and submit all of the course assignments.
 The passing grade for the course is B- (70%).
 The assessment structure for VATI 601: Art Therapy Training is based on the following course activities, with the percentage weighting of each activity as indicated.
 Your final grade for the course will be a composite mark based on your performance in these course activities.